railsbridge/docs/sites/en/workshop/activities.md

 * Write down one thing you're still unsure about.
 * Write down one thing you'd like to learn.

+## <a name="three-most-important-things"></a> Three most important things

+* Write down the 3 most important things you learned so far.
+* Discuss your list with 3 people.

 # <a name="endingtheworkshop"></a> Ending the workshop

 ## <a name="heybuddy"></a> Hey, buddy